jonnyabrams/yourtube/README.md

 # YourTube

-A YouTube clone using the MERN stack, with Firebase storage and styled-components.
+A full-stack YouTube clone using React.js, Express.js, Node.js and MongoDB, with Firebase storage and styled-components.

+Users can sign up, sign in, add a profile picture, upload videos, subscribe to other users, like/dislike videos and view the site in dark mode.

 <img width="1440" alt="yourtube" src="https://user-images.githubusercontent.com/97295867/181261717-f703afb3-99eb-42ed-9e71-10b7ff0051de.png">